kon172verma/automotive-rag/docs/evaluation.md

 # Evaluation

-This document records how we will define answer quality and evaluate the pipeline.
+This document records the top-level evaluation strategy for the project.

 ## Goal